matt-the-pika/openscad-rocket-fins/README.md

 OpenSCAD (https://www.openscad.org/) design that allows you to easily create a fin assembly for a model rocket that can be 3D printed

+## Usage
+Download the rocket_fins.scad file and open it in OpenSCAD.
+Edit the variables at the top of the file to suit your needs and hit F5 to preview it.
+Once happy File -> Export -> Export as STL to get an STL file out ready for slicing.

 ## Variables

 ### Fins